hgcl/clara-le/pages/posts/15-walk-on-the-frozen-canal.md

  </figcaption>
 </figure>

-## Life Peek: Frozen canal & digital garden
+## Life peek: Frozen canal & digital garden

 The last week in Berlin has been freezing cold—think -10&nbsp;°C. It was so cold that we were able to walk on the frozen canal.
 This was the first time in my life doing this kind of thing in a city center.
 The air was biting, the sun was shining, while we walked on the ice eating pastries.